wendyli328/DH150/README.md

 Evaluation:
 Netflix has incredibly aesthetic and minimalist design.
 As the user enters the landing page, they see a giant, high quality cinematically pleasing moving picture, which sets up a tone of anticipation.
 Netflix didn't use the block formatting of many other streaming platforms that crowd the landing page and feels claustrophobic.
 In addition, Netflix puts a still photo in place of a video that doesn't load.
 This way, instead of seeing a loading video, which could be annoying, the user would see a high quality still image.

-Severity Rating: n/a (It's amazing)
+Severity Rating: n/a (It's amazing!)

 ### 9. Help users recognize, diagnose, and recover from errors